 Outdoor enthusiasts flock to Queenstown, often called the “Adventure Capital of the World.”
 Shaped by glaciers, rivers and lakes, you can explore the area by hiking.

-You can also rent aqua bikes, stand-up paddleboards and kayaks for less than $20 to adventure on the water.
-Live it up like a kiwi for less than $100 per day.
+You can also rent aqua bikes, stand-up paddleboards and kayaks starting at $25 for adventures on the water.
+Live it up like a kiwi for less than $92 per day.

-All conversions were sourced from Google Currency Converter on Jan.
-17, 2018, and are subject to change.
+All conversions were sourced from XE.com on June 21, 2018, and are subject to change.
 Average daily costs were gathered from Budget Your Trip.